0000xFFFF/4chan-masonry/README.md

 ### [<img src="preview/4chan-masonry.ico" width="16" height="16"> Click here to install <img src="preview/4chan-masonry.ico" width="16" height="16">](https://github.com/0000xFFFF/4chan-masonry/raw/refs/heads/master/4chan-masonry.user.js)

 ### Notes:
+* Images:
-* Images are fetched with a processing queue. (thumbs => og images)
+    * fetched with a priority queue.
+    * thumbs are replaced with original images
+    * if in viewport = medium priority
+    * mouse hover = high priority
+* Videos
-* To load videos simply hover on them.
-Don't hover too much to avoid getting 429-ed.
+    * to load videos simply hover on them and wait
-* The script still needs a little fine tuning that will avoid 4chan's rate limiter for videos. (expect changes)
+    * max concurrent loading for videos is 1 also delay is high (to change modify global vars)
+    * don't go overboard when loading videos to not get 429-ed by 4chan's rate limiter